AbirKhan0301/Performance-Analysis-Sales-Stores-and-Inventory-on-Bangladesh-Prespective/README.md

 This project is for academic and demonstration purposes.
 The data does not reflect actual business operations of Daraz BD and is purely fictional.
 If you have any questions or feedback, feel free to reach out.

-Acknowledgment
+# Acknowledgment

 The dataset used in this project was sourced from Maven Analytics Data Playground.
+Additionally, I referred to a YouTube tutorial by Learn Power BI (https://youtu.be/GfUULV3mh3A?si=6Cmlm81HifJNS_BM), which provided valuable guidance during the preparation of this dashboard.
 I sincerely thank Maven Analytics for providing access to this valuable resource for learning and development.